-We want to make sure that the cost of your education doesn’t stand in the way of your goals.
+We want to make sure that the cost of your continuing education and professional studies do not stand in the way of your goals.

 Most students at the School of Professional Studies use a combination of savings, scholarships, loans, outside grants, sponsors, or employer tuition benefits to cover the cost of attendance.
 However you choose to finance your education, consider it an investment in your future, and know that we, in conjunction with the Office of Student Financial Planning, are here to help and advise you along the way.